-The Conservation Education Strategy was approved by the EAZA Council in September 2010.
-It can be downloaded by EAZA members from the Member Area.
-Any non-member of EAZA may request a copy by email: firstname.lastname@example.org.
-A new strategy for 2013-2016 is currently in development.
+These aims link to the wider EAZA 2013-2016 Strategy and were approved by EAZA Council in September 2012.
+Further detail of how these aims will be implemented can be downloaded by EAZA members from the Member Area.
+Any non-member of EAZA may request this information by emailing email@example.com.

 The Education and Exhibit Design Committee also drafted Education Standards which were adopted by the EAZA Council in 2001 and updated in 2008.